phuongdateh/NAB/Readme.md

 ## Update Feedback

 - [x] 1.
-No separation between data mode and viewModel => I create new layer is UseCase to get data from server, so viewModel just call know usecase
+No separation between data mode and viewModel => I create new layer is UseCase to get data from server, so viewModel just know usecase
 - [x] 2.
 Used only UILabel
 => I add another UILabel to show each data realated
 - [x] 3.
 There is no throttle or debounce operation to reduce the API call when typing.